 Financial Coordinator, 1 month

 What did you do before joining MSF?

 I was working in the corporate and private sector as a Certified Public Accountant but wanted to transition to working abroad for NGOs, so I went to graduate school to study non-profit administration.
 I didn’t think that I had anything to offer MSF because it is a medical organization, but I met an MSF nurse who told me that they also need finance and administrative people.

 Describe your role and responsibilities as a Financial Coordinator in the field

 As a member of the coordination team, you are based in the capital cities.
-In Freetown, Sierra Leone, I managed 2 to 3 accounting assistants who did most of the daily work.
-I was responsible for the banking, bookkeeping, financial reporting, budgeting, and liaison with tax authorities, national staff management and administration.
+In Freetown, Sierra Leone, I managed two to three accounting assistants who did most of the daily work.
+I was responsible for the banking, bookkeeping, financial reporting, budgeting, and liaison with tax authorities, national staff management, and administration.

 In the field, I spent a lot of time crunching numbers and counting cash, or sitting in traffic in Freetown trying to get to the bank or various ministries.
 I found the work challenging and interesting, but also tedious at times, though every day offered something different.

 In Sierra Leone with 50 employees in Freetown and another 100 in field projects, I spent a lot more time on national staffing issues than I expected, such as hiring and disciplinary actions.
 I worked closely with the logistics team on budgets and customs paperwork to bring in our supplies.
 These are the types of things that require immediate attention to keep things running.

 How often were you required to visit field projects?